Mayors for Peace Delegation visited the first Preparatory Committee

 Meeting with Mr. Amano, Director General of the International Atomic Energy Agency (IAEA)

-Secretary General Yasuyoshi Komizo and Director General Amano exchanged views about how to proceed with the activities of MfP and IAEA respectively in a situation of increased antagonism regarding the abolition of nuclear weapons.
+Secretary General Yasuyoshi Komizo and Director General Amano exchanged views about how to proceed with the activities of MfP and IAEA respectively in an increasingly intensified rift regarding the abolition of nuclear weapons.

 Speech at NGO session of the first Preparatory Committee for the 2020 Review Conference of the Parties to the Treaty on the Non-Proliferation of Nuclear Weapons